 Who created Habbo?

 Sampo Karjalainen and Aapo Kyrölä developed FUSE Technology – the code that Habbo is programmed in – Sulake is the Finnish word for FUSE.
 From this, they created a few other multi-user applications which led to Habbo!
 You may think this contradicts Dee Edwards’ role in creating Habbo, but it doesn’t.
-She was the one who thought of Habbo Limited, whilst Sampo and Aapo coded it.
+She was the one who thought of Habbo Limited, while Sampo and Aapo coded it.
 They are also the founders of Sulake – the company that now owns Habbo.

 I want some stats!